Mast Cell Stabilizers

 They work slowly over time, taking two to six weeks to become effective.
 Mast cell stabilizers come in metered dose inhalers and in a solution for nebulizers.
 They must be taken two to four times a day to work.
 Possible side effects are cough, runny nose, throat irritation, unpleasant taste and headache.

-Examples: Cromolyn Sodium and Tilade®
+- Cromolyn Sodium

 - Prevent asthma symptoms from occurring

 - Can reduce and/or prevent:

 - Tightening of the muscle bands around the airways (bronchospasm)

 - Do not show immediate results, but work slowly over time

 - Should be taken daily, even when you are not having symptoms